 What we want to achieve :

-What this means for you:
+What this means for you

 True dental emergencies are rare and include conditions such as trauma (injury) or obvious facial swelling.
-Emergency patients will be given top priority, although it is advised that you arrive at 9.00am if possible.
+Emergency patients will be given priority, although we recommend that you arrive at 9.00am if possible.